-(GDP) at 3.9% YoY.
-Nevertheless, the Thai economic direction has a trend of growing at a decelerated rate from 2018 from foreign indicators, both on the aspects of the exports and tourism which may be faced with the risks from the US and Chinese economic slowdown as well as the impacts from the ongoing trade wars, thus, causing the economic expansion to rely more on the domestic spending and investments, especially, the government's investments that will play a leading role on the private sector investment plus the Thai stock market where there are factors that need to be followed which are: 1) A new policy under the new government of Thailand, 2) The global economic which results in the crude oil price to remain at a low level and 3) The trend on the global interest rate rising.
-Where on the securities business in 2019, it is expected to face the situation of higher competition in securities brokerage business.
-At present, there are a total number of 38 securities companies, so it may be difficult to avoid price competition.
-However, in order to survive under the commission liberalization, each securities company should prepare to maintain the existing customer base and expand the new customer base by increasing their quality of services both in providing the investment advice and quality analysis as well as expediting new innovative products such as 1) Automated stock trading services with artificial intelligence technology or Al (Artificial Intelligence), which is comparatively like a human computer in adapting to the occurring events and situations, 2) Securities Borrowing and Lending or SBL which is the securities borrowing and lending between the lender and the borrower, 3) Trading of Single Stock Futures that the broker will be the customer's opposite party.
-On the Single Stock Futures trades, whether Long or Short Side or the Block Trade, the distribution of incomes to other businesses such as investment banking business, private fund management business, etc., should be included in order to reduce the risk of relying solely on incomes from the securities brokerage business.
+As for the securities business in 2020, it is expected to still face higher competition in the brokerage business.
+Currently there are 39 securities companies, so it may be difficult to avoid price competition.
+However, in order to survive under the liberalization of commissions, each securities company should prepare to maintain the existing customer base and expand a new customer base by increasing service quality, including investment advice and quality analysis as well as accelerating the increase of new innovative products such as 1) automatic stock trading services using artificial intelligence (Al) technology, which is like a human brain to adapt to ongoing events and situations 2) Securities Borrowing and Lending (SBL) which is securities borrowing and lending between the lender and the borrower 3) trading Single Stock Futures that brokers will enter into contract pairs, opposite to the customers, for trading Single Stock Futures, whether Long or Short or the Block Trade, as well as the distribution of income to other businesses such as investment banking, private fund management business etc., to reduce the risk of relying solely on revenue from the brokerage business.